austevick/python-class/topics/packages/PITCHME.md

 +++
 If we create a directory called utils, which marks the package name, we can then create a module inside that package called say.
 We also must not forget to add the __init__.py file inside the utils directory.

-To use the say module in the utils package, we can import it in two ways
+To use the say module in the utils package, we can import in several ways
 +++
+Our small project has the below structure
 ```
 .
 ├── app.py